telliott99/covid/README.md

 Also, I installed ``plotly`` and ``pandas`` with pip3.
 These are needed for the choropleth maps.
 I don't know how well they work with Python2.

-To test, I used the web interface to Github to clone the project by downloading a zipfile and then opened it.
+To test, I used the web interface to Github to clone the project by downloading a zipfile to my Desktop and then opened it.
 The directory name is covid-master.
 Then I set the environmental variable

     covid_base=$HOME"/Desktop/covid-master"